 Q. Hasn’t scientific evidence proven that “conversion therapy,” “reparative therapy” or other “sexual-orientation change efforts” (SOCE) don’t work?

-No. The idea that these efforts are always ineffective or dangerous comes from the philosophical position statements, or official beliefs or opinions, adopted by at least 13 large, left-leaning U.S. professional counseling associations.
+No. The idea that these efforts are always ineffective or dangerous comes from the philosophical position statements, or official beliefs or opinions, adopted by a number of large, left-leaning U.S. professional counseling associations.
 These position statements are opinion, not science.
 In many respects, they are not unlike a political party’s official platform.
 Yet countless media, bloggers, gay activists and others constantly point to them as if these statements represented “settled science.”
 They don’t.

 These trade groups or professional-membership groups typically base their philosophical positions on popular vote of their respective committees on gay and lesbian concerns — committees that are filled, invariably, by agenda-driven, gay-identified professionals and LGBT activists.

 “There is not only no scientific evidence that sexual orientation is immutable, there is conclusive scientific evidence that most people who experience exclusive same-sex attraction end up developing an interest in the opposite sex over time…”